atib80/tinyrcon/README.md

 ---

-## Configuration
+## Configuration:

-1. Every TinyRcon client and TinyRcon server has a config folder which contains a json configuration file named 'tinyrcon.json'.
+Every TinyRcon client and TinyRcon server has a config folder which contains a json configuration file named 'tinyrcon.json'.
 Before launching any of the appropriate TinyRcon client applications (TinyRcon client, private TinyRcon client) and/or TinyRcon server applications
    (TinyRcon server, private TinyRcon server) make sure to edit the appropriate 'tinyrcon.json' configuration file(s).

 a.
-For TinyRcon client you need to configure the following important Call of duty 1/2/4/5 multiplayer game server and public/private TinyRcon server application related settings:
+For **TinyRcon client** you need to configure the following important Call of duty 1/2/4/5 multiplayer game server and public/private TinyRcon server application related settings:
 - your user name (username - change your user name from ^1Admin to your preferred user name.
 An authorized admin can still use the generic ^1Admin name but regular TinyRcon users/players without the correct rcon password should change their user name to their player name.)
 - game server's name (game_server_name - game server's sv_hostname value, it's an optional setting, you can leave it at its default value: "CoDHost")
 - game server's IP address (game_server_ip_address)